 Available to help people from all backgrounds, experiences with drugs and alcohol, and outlooks, we offer a range of addiction treatment and therapy options.
 Recommended to cater to personal needs and circumstances, addiction treatment services work to treat symptoms, causes, and outcomes of addiction.

-Indefinitely promoting withdrawal and restoration, the likes of detoxification, relapse prevention, cognitive behavioural therapy (CBT), dialectical behavioural therapy (DBT), dual diagnosis treatment, and individual therapy are advocates.
+Indefinitely promoting withdrawal and restoration, the likes of alcohol detox; relapse prevention, cognitive behavioural therapy (CBT), dialectical behavioural therapy (DBT), dual diagnosis treatment, and individual therapy are advocates.
 Alongside inpatient addiction treatment, care also focuses on family drug support, post-rehab planning and aftercare to finalise and sustain recovery.

 Our passion to offer instrumental care ensures that our quality and regulation are both reliable across our services, facilities, and values.
 Reliability is found across the board, meeting the standards of the Care Quality Commission (CQC) when considering the quality of support, treatment and safety that’s offered.

 It’s evident that through our history, our setting has homed many roles and images.
 Yet today, Cassiobury Court as a rehabilitation centre is the most beneficial and purpose-driven.
 For support throughout addiction recovery, we are here for you, offering direct access to rehab.
 Reach out to experience our offering of drug and alcohol rehabilitation.